 - Completed ALL workshops held for freshmen in the Fall.

-- Downloaded the "High School Info Form" from the Premed website, completed the form, submitted it to the Premed Office )and kept a copy on a disk so you can print a copy if needed).
+- Downloaded the "High School Information Form" from the Premed website, completed the form, submitted it to the Premed Office.
+Keep a copy for your files so you can use it later if necessary.

 - Downloaded a copy of XU's "Post-Secondary Experiences Form" form, completed it, had it critiqued by personnel in the Premedical Office, and kept a copy on your computer so you can update it as you progress through the University.
-You may download the Sample Post-Secondary Experiences Form to use as a guide (do NOT copy the entries from the sample).
+NOTE: You may download the Sample Post-Secondary Experiences Form to use as a guide (do NOT copy the entries from the sample).

 - Prepared a copy of your "Career Essay" (aka "Personal Statement"), had it critiqued by personnel in the Premed Office, and kept a copy on your computer so you can update it as you progress through the University.
 NOTE: Complete Questions to Answer Before You Write Your Personal Statement/Career Essay to help generate ideas and foster reflective thinking as you prepare to write your Personal Statement/Career Essay (no need to submit your responses to the PM Office for review).